Judith Mackin is a Saint John-based entrepreneur and a dedicated patron of the arts.

 Judith’s latest project ‘HopScotch’ Saint John’s first Whisky bar opened this fall with partners/clients Holly & Ken Singh.
 Judith is a silent partner.

-Tuck Interiors is set to expand into the lower level of Historica’s (Bustin’s Building) in early October 2016.
+Tuck Interiors is set to expand into the lower level of Historica’s (Bustin’s Building) in May 2017.

 Judith has won several awards for her entrepreneurial excellence and interior design, and been nominated for many other national and local distinctions (a few listed below):